-“Discrimination” pops up frequently in “media trials” involving matters similar to Dr. Tadvi’s case.
+Understanding Discrimination: “Discrimination” pops up frequently in “media trials” involving matters similar to Dr. Tadvi’s case.
 A negative connotation and its indiscriminate use makes discrimination a powerful expression.
 There are different meanings to this word when used in different contexts.
 In a political context it refers to prejudice against people and refusal to give them their rights.
 Government of India by any of its actions have never showed any prejudices against a certain class of citizens or have denied their rights.
 The state does not discriminate.
 What people generally mean by discrimination possibly refers to treatment of a person or particular group of people differently, in a way that is worse than the way people are usually treated by other individuals in their personal or professional capacity.
 It is not possible for people in government services to discriminate against certain classes.
 That would be unconstitutional.
 Punishable aberrations of behaviour are classified in sections of Indian Penal Code.
 In reality, people engage in interpersonal biased behaviour that are subtle enough to circumvent formal detection but quite effective in causing physical and mental disturbances.
 Sometimes dynamics of power get so aligned that some people are able to victimize others with authority and intimidation.
 These are grey zones where tribunals and institutional quasi-judicial bodies have an important role to play.

-Suicide is a highly complex and multifaceted phenomenon, with many contributing and facilitating variables.
+Suicide by Doctors: Suicide is a highly complex and multifaceted phenomenon, with many contributing and facilitating variables.
 Existing evidence15, 16 supports that the need to belong is a powerful, fundamental, and extremely pervasive motivation.
 The unmet need for connectedness and social competence result in psychologically painful mental states and these are proposed to be the most proximate mental states that precede the development of thoughts of suicide.
 Stressful life events, mental disorders, and other risk factors for suicide are relatively more distal in the causal chain of risk factors for suicide.
 It is important to note that the proximate causes are amenable to therapeutic change but that will require amicable work environments where doctors are not biased against other doctors for reasons seemingly unintelligible in the framework of medical education.
 Medical institutions must understand that healthcare delivery must not be at the cost of lives of doctors and strive to have optimal in-house policies regarding patient care.
 While it is unconstitutional for doctors to indulge in biased behaviour towards fellow doctors belonging to SC/ST/OBC, at the same time doctors from SC/ST/OBC must understand that they have a greater responsibility of representing their communities in services and must resist yielding to adverse interpersonal dynamics.
 Treating beneficiaries of reservation as liabilities instead of assets is an abominable act.
 All work creates value.
 When people don’t feel needed, they lose their sense of dignity.
 Abuse has become a matter of culture.
 India's proportional contribution to global suicide deaths is high and increasing16.
 Also, doctors have the highest rate of suicide among all the professions.
 A written code of professional conduct needs to be laid down and adhered to for preventing disruptive behaviours by doctors towards other doctors and medical students.
 Narcissism of individuals must be kept in check by healthcare organizations17.
 Addressing mental health of doctors as a policy matter could be a positive step towards ensuring patient safety as well as the lives of doctors.

 References: